gatsbyjs/gatsby/docs/blog/2017-03-08-gatsbygram-case-study/index.md

 ## Creating one-off pages

-In addition to creating a page for every one of our instagram images, we also want to make an index page that shows off our insta grid.
-To do so, Gatsby lets us define pages using the file system, just like your standard static site generators:
+In addition to creating pages for our Instagram photos, we want to make an index page for browsing all photos.
+To build this index page, Gatsby lets us create pages using simple React.js components.

 ```
 pages/
   index.js
   about.js
 ```

-These react components can query our graphql schema for data, and will each be generated into their own pages at `gatsbygram.com/` and `gatsbygram.com/about`.
+These React component pages can query the Gatsbygram GraphQL schema for data and are automatically converted into their own pages at `gatsbygram.gatsbyjs.org/` and `gatsbygram.gatsbyjs.org/about/`.

 Gatsbygram's `about.js` is a simple React component with no query.
 `index.js` is more complex.
 It queries for thumbnails for all images and has an infinite scroll implementation to lazy load in image thumbnails.

 [Read pages/index.js on
 Github](https://github.com/gatsbyjs/gatsby/blob/1.0/examples/gatsbygram/pages/index.js)